CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 display what are essentially thousands of pairwise comparisons.
 We use `emmeans()` as a convenient way to extract station by station estimates and standard errors.
-We use `type = 'response'` to generate estimated geometric means an 95% confidence intervals.
+We use `type = 'response'` to generate estimated geometric means and 95% confidence intervals.

 ``` r
 emms <- summary(emmeans(test_lm, "Station", type = 'response')) %>%